 In modern day life, stress has become a part of life and is an important contributor to the increased incidence of heart disease.
-Find time to relax with family and plan to go on vacations at regular intervals.
-Practice of yoga helps you relax.
+Find time to relax with family and plan to go on vacation at regular intervals.
+The practice of yoga helps you relax.

 Regular medication – Angioplasty

 Continue your medication as directed by your Cardiologist.
 Some medications are better taken at the following times.